Metadata : Land Resources of the Marrakai Area, Northern Territory.

 This spatial dataset, surveyed at a scale of 1:25000, provides polygon information on the map unit boundaries of the Marrakai Area, Northern Territory and includes a detailed description of the landform, soils and vegetation of each land unit.
 The survey area covers 580km2 to the east of the Adelaide River and south of the Arnhem Highway.
 The purpose of this survey was to map, describe and evaluate land to assist in future land use planning and management.

 The polygon linework was redrawn in 2014 and an addtional land unit, 3b1, was created.
 This land unit is not described in the report.
 The soil description is similar to 3b however the dominant vegetation type is Dry Rainforest.

 - North Bounding Coordinate: -12.658598

 Character Set: Latin 1

 Data Currency Start Date: 1980-01-01

-Data, and all derivatives, must be attributed with this statement; Data supplied by Department of Land Resource Management.
-Copyright Northern Territory of Australia.
+Data and all derivatives, must be attributed with this statement - Data supplied by Department of Environment and Natural Resources. ï¾© Copyright Northern Territory of Australia

-Map unit boundaries derived using hard copy aerial photography and stereoscope, satellite imagery (post 1993), geological and topographic maps.
-Field data (site data) described and classified according to national standards at the time of capture.
+Map unit boundaries derived using aerial photography and digital satellite imagery, geological and topographic data.
+Field data (site information) described and classified according to national standards at the time of capture.